ruxailab/disgitbot/discord_bot/README.md

 4. **Keep Your URL Handy:**
    - **Save this URL somewhere** - you'll need it for GitHub OAuth setup in the next step!

-**Note:** This is just a temporary deployment to get your URL.
-You'll do the final deployment in Step 7 after configuring everything.
+**Note:** This placeholder will be replaced with your actual bot in Step 7.

 ### Step 5: Get GITHUB_CLIENT_ID (.env) + GITHUB_CLIENT_SECRET (.env)